What Is It?

 The Dough

-The dough that I use to make my murtabak is exactly the same dough that I use for my roti canai.
+The dough that I use to make my murtabak is the same dough that I use for my roti canai.

 The dough is so easy to prepare but it does need some hours to rest and build the taste.
 I usually prepare the dough one day ahead.